ACE-Techs/APEX-GenAI-Agent/README.md

 ```

 ## Launch Browser Interface
-In your console run the following cmd to initialis a webserver
+In your console run the following cmd to initialise a webserver
 ```
 npm run dev
 ```